khanhtimn/GravityChanger/README.md

 # GravityChanger

+DISCLAIMER: I just made this fork because I wanted to use it in my modpack.
+All credit goes to the original authors.
+I might make some changes or fix bugs in the future, but I don't plan on actively maintaining it.

+#
+From Magicalbananapi:

 NOTICE: I am extremely unlikely to maintain this fork, so if anyone else wants feel free to do so, if I ever come back I'll probably be working off the most up-to-date version of the mod anyway.